 HISTORY: The Bill was substituted on 3.9.17.
 See above for the changes to the legislation.
 Assigned to the House Judiciary Committee.

-STATUS: Awaiting a hearing in Committee.
+STATUS: Tabled in Committee.